rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 chapter, because they can encrypt and decrypt any message (sent through a communication channel) using the above **secret colour**.

 And here comes math.
-It it always about math when we do not have enough colours.
+It is always about math when we do not have enough colours.

 **Step 1**: Alice and Bob come to an agreement for two large numbers: one